 Local Authorities have experienced significant and sustained reduction in government funding since 2010 and continue to face severe financial pressures for the foreseeable future.
-Total reductions in central Government funding for the eight years from 2010/11 to 2017/18 for Walsall equate to c£95m (c47%).
+Total reductions in central Government funding for the period from 2010/11 to 2020/21 for Walsall equate to c \pm 107m (c54%).
 More specifically the council is expecting to manage:

-- Continued reductions in core government grant funding - Increased demand for services, including significant demand in adult social care and looked after children - Limited scope to increase council tax and fees and charges - Increased corporate costs, including in relation to pay and pensions
+- Increased demand for services, including significant demand in adult social care and looked after children - Limited scope to increase council tax and fees and charges - Increased corporate costs, including in relation to pay and pensions - The local impact of the Covid-19 pandemic, which clearly was not planned